Research

 Where I’m heading

-A common thread runs through all three.
+A common thread runs through these projects.
 I want to build interpretable models under uncertainty, models that a domain expert can act on while honestly representing what the data does and does not support.
 I’m increasingly drawn to causal machine learning as the natural next step, moving from asking which patients look alike to asking which interventions change which patients’ trajectories, and why.
+I have also been pulled toward the inference side of large language models.
+A co-authored ICML 2026 paper develops Adaptive Sequential Monte Carlo with cache-coherent resampling for training-free LLM test-time scaling, and I am interested in how Bayesian thinking can sharpen reasoning under compute budgets.

 The fastest way to reach me about research is by email.